McDonald’s CEO sparks backlash after saying slain kids’ parents ‘failed’ them - NewsBreak

 Texts that Chris Kempczinski sent to Lightfoot were recently made public after a meeting between the two in April.
 In the messages, Kempczinski blamed the deaths of 13-year-old Adam Toledo and 7-year-old Jaslyn Adams on their parents.

 “With both, the parents failed those kids which I know is something you can’t say.
-Even harder to fix,” said the text, according to the Chicago Tribune.Salem teacher dies after head-on crash in Stark County, leaving behind 6-month-old
+Even harder to fix,” said the text, according to the Chicago Tribune.Heavy rains wash out Oklahoma road with 17-ft. hole

 Jaslyn was killed in a shooting at the drive-thru at a West Side McDonald’s .
 Just a few weeks prior, Adam was shot and killed by a Chicago officer during a foot chase in Little Village.